Christians know that the temple and sacrificial system of the Old Testament would come to an end. The Bible tells us this …

 And after the fact: Hebrews 9:8-14 “The first tabernacle … was symbolic … until the time of reformation.”

 Despite all of this knowledge, when the discussion of the Biblical Feast Days arises, some people can’t help but ask,

 How can we keep the Feasts without the Jerusalem temple or the animal sacrifices?
 And if we continue to keep the Feasts after the Cross, is this an insult to Christ’s selfless sacrifice?

-Yet there was also a special offering called for on each Sabbath day (Numbers 28:9-10) and we don’t seem to have a problem omitting the sacrificial offering from our worship on the seventh-day.
+Yet there was also a special offering called for on each Sabbath day (Numbers 28:9-10) and we don’t seem to have a problem omitting the sacrificial offering from our worship on the seventh-day Sabbath.
 So we obviously know how to worship without killing a lamb.
-Why then do we think that no one can keep the Biblical Feasts without the sacrifice of an animal?
-And why are we unable to separate the Feasts from the sacrificial system?
+Why then do we think that no one can keep the other Biblical Feasts without the sacrifice of an animal?
+And why are we unable to segregate the Feasts from the sacrificial system?

-What we don’t realize is that the end of the sacrificial system on earth did not signify the end of the Biblical Feasts as well.
+What we have failed to realize is that the end of the sacrificial system on earth did not signify the end of the Biblical Feasts as well.
 These are two separate and distinct institutions from God.
-By discarding God’s holy days along with the Jerusalem temple and its services, we are throwing out the baby with the bathwater.
+By discarding God’s holy days, along with the Jerusalem temple and its services, we are throwing out the baby with the bathwater.
 And why did the baby go out?
 Because we have overlooked some very important truths.

 Not only can we keep the Feasts without the Jerusalem temple and sacrifice, but we should!
 The following Scriptural evidence may be helpful in sorting out the truth on this topic.

 Jesus had a conversation with a Samaritan woman who asked Him about the proper place to worship.